Bhand Deva Temple

-This temple dedicated to Tantric tradition of Saivism is a noteworthy example of Nagar style temple.
+This temple, dedicated to Tantric tradition of Saivism, is a noteworthy example of Nagar style temple.
 As the inscriptions state, it was built in the 10th century by Raja Malaya Verma of Nag dynasty of Malwa as a memorial of his victory over his enemies and as a tribute showing his gratitude to Lord Shiva whom he held in esteem.
 With the passage of time in 1162 A.D., the edifice was renovated by Raja Trisna Verma of Med dynasty.

 The temple has audience hall vestibule spire and base.
-The audience hall has eight huge pillars with images of yaksha, Kinnar Kichak Vidyachar gods and goddesses apsanas and amorous couples."
+The audience hall has eight huge pillars with images of yaksha, Kinnar Kichak Vidyachar gods and goddesses apsaras and amorous couples."